campfire-previews/campfire-app/README.md

 # campfire-app

-The feedback interface for campfire. to enable collaborative commenting on deploy previews.
+The feedback interface for campfire to enable collaborative commenting on deploy previews.